martenscs/account-manager/README.md

 ### Deployment with PingFederate as the Identity Provider

-The application's default configuration assumes a single Data Governance Broker server is performing both the Identity Provider (IDP) and Resource Server roles.
-However, the application can also be configured to use a PingFederate server as the IDP.
+The application's default configuration assumes a Data Governance Broker server is performing the Resource Server role and a PingFederate server is performing the Identity Provider (IDP) role.

 The steps below assume that both the Data Governance Broker and PingFederate server have been configured so that the Broker's SCIM endpoint can accept and validate the PingFederate server's access tokens.
 Refer to the Data Governance